shape

 Frequently Asked Questions

-Many people do take Xanax before flights with a doctor's prescription.
+Many people do take alprazolam before flights with a doctor's prescription.
 It typically takes effect within 30-60 minutes and lasts 4-6 hours.
 However, it causes drowsiness, should never be combined with alcohol, and can be habit-forming with regular use.
 Your doctor may recommend a trial dose at home before using it on a flight.

 Yes.
 Magnesium glycinate, L-theanine, passionflower extract, and valerian root all show some evidence for anxiety relief.
 While none are as potent as prescription medication, they can help take the edge off mild to moderate flight anxiety when combined with breathing techniques and cognitive strategies.